dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 =============================

 For small numbers of variables, even your computer's CPU can solve CSPs quickly.
-Here we solve both classically on your CPU and on the quantum computer.
+Here you solve both classically on your CPU and on the quantum computer.

 Solving Classically on a CPU
 ----------------------------

 Before using the D-Wave system, it can sometimes be helpful to test code locally.
-Here we select one of Ocean software's test samplers to solve classically on a CPU.
+Here, select one of Ocean software's test samplers to solve classically on a CPU.
 Ocean's :doc:`dimod </docs_dimod/sdk_index>` provides a sampler that simply returns the BQM's value (energy) for every possible assignment of variable values.